-Every recognized undergraduate student group can establish a virtual presence through LionLink, Community Development's student group on-line hub.
+Every recognized undergraduate student group can establish a virtual presence through LionLink, Undergraduate Student Life's student group on-line hub.
 With LionLink, student group leaders can manage many of their group functions like updating membership rosters, circulating group messages to members and non members, publicize events and market activities.
-Community Development groups can even manage their finances and purchasing needs through LionLink.
+Undergraduate Student Life groups can even manage their finances and purchasing needs through LionLink.
 LionLink is proving to be a dynamic tool that help groups manage their day-to-day activities.

 General CUIT Policies

 Please refer to the CUIT Web site for more information about policies governing the use of e-mail, mailing lists and web sites.

 Guarding Your Personal Privacy